peblove/bbpe16/README.md

     </a>
 </p>

+Provides an implementation of today's most used tokenizers, with a focus on performance and versatility.

+## Main features:

+ - Train new vocabularies and tokenize, using today's most used tokenizers.
+ - Extremely fast (both training and tokenization), thanks to the Rust implementation.
+Takes less than 20 seconds to tokenize a GB of text on a server's CPU.
+ - Easy to use, but also extremely versatile.
+ - Designed for research and production.
+ - Normalization comes with alignments tracking.
+It's always possible to get the part of the original sentence that corresponds to a given token.
+ - Does all the pre-processing: Truncate, Pad, add the special tokens your model needs.
+ - **NEW**: UTF16ByteLevelBPETokenizer for enhanced CJK language support with up to 26% token reduction for Chinese text.

 ## UTF16ByteLevelBPETokenizer

+**Author:** Hyunsik Kim <avantkim@gmail.com>

 A specialized tokenizer optimized for CJK (Chinese, Japanese, Korean) languages that processes text at the UTF-16 byte level while maintaining compatibility with the standard ByteLevel alphabet.